Graduate Certificates

 The graduate (post-baccalaureate) certificate in GIS focuses on advanced geospatial techniques and analytical skills.
 This certificate meets the needs of the expanding job market for Master’s and Ph.D. students in this field.
 This certificate ensures that the students:

 Further, they will demonstrate an understanding of GIS’s relationships with remote sensing, global positioning system, (GPS), mathematics, statistics, and other sciences and obtain capacity in integrating multi-disciplinary methods for problem-solving.
 Finally, they will be competent in planning, developing, and implementing a complex GIS project.
-Students must be admitted to an SIU graduate program or the SIU non-declared graduate program and maintain a 3.0 GPA in the certification courses.
+Students must be admitted to an SIUC graduate program or the SIUC non-declared graduate program and maintain a 3.0 GPA in the certification courses.
 The program requires students to complete 18 credit hours of graduate level coursework from the following:

 For more information, contact: